internshipinabook/python-internship-in-a-book/README.md

 ## Learn.
 Practice.
 Launch.

-The Data Science Internship Book 0 of 9 in the InternshipInABook™ Series
+The Python Book 0 of 9 in the InternshipInABook™ Series

 This repository contains the practical exercises from the book.